 Building started at Claremont in 1903 and men from the over-crowded Fremantle Asylum were housed in the new workshops and stores buildings as soon as they were habitable.
 By 1907 the female block was built and women and girls started being transferred from Fremantle.
 In 1910, a new 'chronics' block, designed to take 250 people, was added.
 Many children with intellectual disabilities would have been housed in that block.

 Some of the land around Claremont was used as a farm, which provided work for the 'inmates' and plenty of surplus produce.
 In its design and location, Claremont demonstrated the medical views of its superintendent, Dr Sydney Montgomery.
 He believed it should be in the Perth metropolitan area, but not 'part of' the city.
 It should be on a hill, so that the fresh breezes could wash away disease-carrying 'miasma'.
 There should be sufficient land for a farm colony.
 Montgomery also believed that Claremont should be large enough to cope with a growing population.
-There should be separate male and female wings to ensure celibacy and prevent the 'abhorrence' of sexual relations among people with 'mental deficiency'.
+There should be separate male and female wings to ensure celibacy and prevent the forming of relationships between inmates.

 Claremont was on a hill, surrounded by farm land and fresh air but was designed with large dormitory wards, barred windows, impersonal, communal dining and bathing facilities and its 'inmates' were dressed in government-issue poor quality clothing.
 The more disturbing the disability, the deeper the person was housed in the institution.
 Nearest to the administration block was the 'quiet and chronic' ward.
 Then came the 'recent and acute' patients, followed by the 'sick and infirm'.
 Next were the 'epileptics' and furtherest away were the 'violent and noisy'.
 There was a padded single room on each floor.